UAV – Unmanned Aerial Vehicle

 MTOW – Maximum Take-Off Weight

-of an aircraft is the maximum weight at which the is allowed to attempt to take off, due to structural or other limits.
+of an aircraft is the maximum weight at which it is allowed to attempt to take off, due to structural or other limits.

 VTOL – Vertical Take-Off and Landing